mrgeyer/classtris/README.md

 To use it, you need to load a class list from a text files at the bottom of the page.
 On the lists, seperate names and questions with a new line.
 Click choose file, then pick your file.
 Then click load class list.

-To have questions load randomly, click Load random before loading the questions.
-To have questions load in order, click Load linear before loading the questions.
+To have questions load randomly, click Load Random to load the questions.
+To have questions load in order, click Load Linear to load the questions.

 For confirmation, questions and students are shown in a text box under the load buttons.
 You can hide this by clicking hide.